-Cash and equivalents at the balance sheet date were £26.8m and are held by the PCC as detailed in Note 5, this has remained positive during 2021-22 and is estimated to be £37.3m at the end of November 2022.
+Cash and equivalents at the balance sheet date were £28.9m and are held by the PCC as detailed in Note 5, this has remained positive during 2021-22 and is estimated to be £37.3m at the end of November 2022.

 Cashflow is monitored on a daily basis and should short-term cash be required to meet unforeseen bills this could be borrowed from other local authorities.
-The Cashflow forecast and the Treasury Management Strategy also incorporate the capital borrowing requirements and demonstrate how the Group will be able to raise funds to meet its commitments whilst maintaining the positive cash and equivalent balances and remaining within its borrowing limits.
+There is also an overdraft facility with Barclays Bank that can be increased at relatively short notice.

+The Cashflow forecast and the Treasury Management Strategy also incorporate the capital borrowing requirements and demonstrate how the Group will be able to raise funds to meet its commitments whilst maintaining the positive cash and equivalent balances and remaining well within its borrowing limits.
 The PCC also has ongoing ready access to borrowings from the Public Works Loan Board and other approved lenders.